 You can avoid this unfortunately common situation by being patient and learning from your first business loan experience.
 After taking out your first loan, take some time to observe the changes it brings to your revenue and cash flow.
 If you didn’t achieve your intended goals, then you may be dealing with a strategic issue, not a shortage of funding.
 Either way, you shouldn’t take out a second loan unless you know exactly how much more debt you can take on while paying off the first.

 Which Cash Flow Problems Can’t Be Fixed By Business Loans?

-Certain cash flow problems can actually be fixed by strategic changes.
+Strategic changes can fix specific cash flow problems.
 In these cases, taking out a business loan is like putting a Band-Aid on a broken bone.
 To clarify, all the funding in the world won’t prevent the following issues from damaging your finances:

 1. Bad Pricing

 You’re meeting the sales and revenue expectations of your business plan, but still struggling to turn a decent profit.
 One highly plausible explanation is that you’re pricing your offerings too low.
 If you’re in a highly competitive arena like a restaurant or salon, trying to gain market share through low pricing is a common tactic.
 It may even succeed in the short term.
 But if your prices are too low, the revenue you earn from these sales will be dwarfed by the money you spend to make them.